chisel/argumental/README.md

 .parse(process.argv);
 ```

+If sharing definitions with all commands including top-level is desired, the [`global` API](./docs/API.md#global) should be used instead to provide definitions on the global context.

-When defining on global context, all definitions will be appended to previous and prepended to future commands.
+When defining on global or shared context, all definitions will be appended to previous and prepended to future commands.

-> **NOTE:** You cannot define aliases on global context.
+> **NOTE:** You cannot define aliases on global or shared context.

 # Validation